synapticloop/documentr/README.md

   - attribution - a nice attribution to synapticloop for generating this README.md file
-  - all-in-one-jar - where an artefact is generated with all dependencies contained within the jar
   - badge-bintray - generation of a bintray download badge with version number
   - badge-shield-io-github-release - generation of a github release version number